 To hear additional file formats, select Other in the File dialog's Format box.
+Kurzweil 1000 supports over 100 other formats.

 Accessing File and Folder Commands

 You can access file and folder commands using the menu bar, shortcut keys.

 You can also access file and folder commands from the keypad.
 For more information, you can either download the document, Using the Keypad to Access Kurzweil 1000, from the Kurzweil Educational Systems website-www.kurzweiledu.com-or refer to Appendix E, Using the Keypad to Access Kurzweil 1000, in the Online Manual.